psaratchandra/node-DBs/README.md

 ## API 2 '/search'
 ### GET
 This API is used to search for data from the ElasticSearch DB.
-To do so, the user can send the query with the 'str' parameter which can be a key:value pair or simple of string.
+To do so, the user can send the query with the 'str' parameter which can be a key:value pair or a simple string.
 The user can also send a GET request without any parameters to retrieve all the data in the ElasticSearch DB.

 # Author
 Sarat Chandra Pasumarthy